pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 m365 spfx project github workflow add --manuallyTrigger --loginMethod "user"
 ```

-And if you want to have a CI/CD pipeline to deploy your app to a Site level app catalog just run:
+And if you want to have a CI/CD pipeline to deploy your app to a site level app catalog just run:

 ```sh
 m365 spfx project github workflow add --scope "sitecollection" --siteUrl "https://some.sharepoint.com/sites/someSite"